kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ## How can I make HTTP Requests?

-You can make requests by putting a URL directly into your browser, especially for GET and DELETE requests, but it can be challenging to specify the body and headers for POST and PUT requests.
-There's a variety of tools that can make this easier such as [cURL](https://curl.se/) and [Postman](https://www.postman.com/).
+You can make requests by putting a URL directly into your browser, especially for GET requests, but it can be challenging to specify the body and headers for other methods, such as POST and PUT requests.
+There's a variety of tools that can make this easier such as [Postman](https://www.postman.com/) and [cURL](https://curl.se/).

 In the example below, we can use Postman to make a POST Request to [dummyjson.com](https://dummyjson.com) which will give us some dummy data.
 We can use the `/products/add` route to add a new product by providing a body like this: